 The StoryLab project has an extensive web site where findings and projects are discussed at length.
 For full details visit storylabnetwork.com

-A recent project led by Soo Downe, Professor of Midwifery, and Dr Anastasia Topalidou, Research Associate in Thermal Imaging, explored how the development of wearable monitoring devices for pregnant women in India could potentially contribute to a reduction in neonatal deaths.
 A quarter of the world’s neonatal deaths and 15% of maternal deaths occur in India.
-Access to neonatal care for pregnant women is often restricted by several factors, from lack of infrastructure to economic, socio-cultural and gender barriers.
+In India, more than three million babies are born preterm and/or low birth weight each year due to pregnancy-related preventable causes (including pre-eclampsia/hypertension) and/or maternal malnutrition.
+In addition, around 51% of all women of reproductive age have anaemia.
+Hemorrhage and hypertensive disease/eclampsia are the major factors of maternal deaths in India.
+Access to antenatal care for pregnant women is often restricted by several factors, from lack of infrastructure to economic, socio-cultural and gender barriers.
 It has been shown that engaging pregnant women in group participatory learning can have a positive impact on maternal and neonatal survival rates.

-The project is a collaboration between UCLan and the non-for-profit Fernandez Institute hospitals group, Hyderabad, and two Bangalore NGOs: the Bangalore Birth Network (BBN) and the Society for People’s Action and Development (SPAD).
-A further midwifery project involving UCLan and Fernandez, sponsored by the Indian government, is currently underway.
+The project is a collaboration between UCLan, the Rinicare Ltd (UK business partner), the Fernandez Hospital ‘Health Care for Women & Newborn’ - Hyderabad, and two Bangalore NGOs: the Bangalore Birth Network (BBN) and the Society for People’s Action and Development (SPAD).
+A further midwifery project involving UCLan and Fernandez Hospital, sponsored by the Indian government, is currently underway.

-The research team explored the feasibility, acceptability and effectiveness of low cost, solar powered, wearable monitoring devices.
-These ‘PRIME Kits’ monitored pulse rate, temperature, blood pressure and heart rate.
-They were tested with two female community groups in Bangalore - around 30 women and two Accredited Social Health Activists (ASHAs) – and 13 women attending hospital clinics in Hyderabad.
+The research team explored the feasibility, acceptability and effectiveness of an integrated low cost, technical and socio-cultural solution.
+The “We-PPLuS” wireless system monitored pulse rate, temperature, blood pressure and heart rate.
+It was tested with two pregnant women’s community groups in Bangalore - around 30 women and two Accredited Social Health Activists (ASHAs) – and 13 women attending hospital clinics in Hyderabad.
 Women in all settings where the kit was tested were keen to use the technology and were fascinated to see the results on their mobile phones.
 The most active engagement and discussion took place within the group settings.
-Clinical analysis of the devices is ongoing.
+Clinical analysis of collected biomarkers is ongoing.
 The participants were also asked to complete an anonymous feedback questionnaire.
-Many of them were appreciative of the monitoring devices, which have the potential to detect problems at an early stage.
+Many of them were appreciative of the monitoring system, which has the potential to detect problems at an early stage.

 A number of potential benefits have been uncovered, including observations of a potential link between pulse rate and anaemia, which could provide the basis of a simple future screening tool in low income settings.
 Associated research that will be undertaken with the same partners in 2020, using thermal imaging, could also enhance knowledge of mother-baby heat transfer in ‘kangaroo care’ – a method of caring for premature or underweight babies through skin-to-skin contact.
 It could also inform early diagnosis of incipient sepsis in newborn babies.